Sleeping Beauties (novel): Reception

 Among the positive reviews, The Guardian wrote "... epic, colourful story of global pandemic, and shows a youthful vigour not seen in years."

 In 2017, it won the Goodreads Choice Award for the Horror Category with more than 50,000 votes.
+It was also nominated for the Bram Stoker Award for Superior Achievement in a Novel.

-A review from a feminist point of view on bound2books.com acknowledges the novel's attempts to raise feminist themes, but criticizes the lack of representation of trans and intersex people, the surface-level l exploration of the societal impact of women disappearing from key professions, and the hypersexualization and underdeveloped role of Evie Black.
+A review from a feminist point of view on bound2books.com acknowledges the novel's attempts to raise feminist themes, but criticizes the lack of representation of trans and intersex people, the surface-level exploration of the societal impact of women disappearing from key professions, and the hypersexualization and underdeveloped role of Evie Black.

 Adaptations

 Television

 In April 2017, Deadline Hollywood reported that Anonymous Content had purchased the television rights to the novel.
 In April 2019, AMC made a commitment to a pilot script by Owen King for an open-ended television series.

 Comic books

 In July 2019, Deadline Hollywood further reported that IDW Publishing would be releasing a 10-part comic book adaptation of the novel created by novelist Rio Youers and artist Alison Sampson.
-The first issue came out in June 2020.
+The first issue came out in June 2020, with the final issue releasing in March 2022.